Towards a Perceptual Evaluation Framework for Lighting Estimation: Measuring the agreement between IQA metrics and perceptual data

+\myparagraph{Metrics tend to perform well on task 1 with diffuse materials.} The stars on \cref{fig:correlation_in_and_out_observers_metrics} indicate the metrics with agreement scores equal or superior to the expected observer, indicating that they agree with human perception.
+This occurs only with si-RMSE, SSIM, LPIPS, and FLIP for task 1 diffuse (indoor), and PSNR, RMSE, si-RMSE, SSIM, and LPIPS for task 1 diffuse (outdoor).
+Thus, these metrics may indeed be appropriate for these specific tasks, where observers are asked to match objects with diffuse appearance.

-\Cref{fig:correlation_in_and_out_observers_metrics} shows that IQA metrics do not agree with observers in the majority of cases.
-In many cases, metrics even perform on par with a random observer.
+\myparagraph{Metrics do not agree with human perception for lighting estimation for the rest of the tasks.} \Cref{fig:correlation_in_and_out_observers_metrics} shows that IQA metrics do not usually agree with observers.
+In many cases, especially for task 1 glossy and task 2 diffuse and glossy, metrics even perform on par with a random observer.
 Our study demonstrates that we should not rely on such metrics, in the general case, for evaluating lighting estimation algorithms as they do not accurately reflect human judgement.
-Notable exceptions include si-RMSE, SSIM and LPIPS for task 1 diffuse (indoor), and SSIM and LPIPS for task 1 diffuse (outdoor).
-Thus, these metrics may indeed be appropriate for these specific tasks.